-A leaf in the tree will have all intries in the next array set to NULL.
+A leaf in the tree will have the next value set to null and, as we will see, always be a valid node.
 Note that the words themselves are never explicitly represented as strings, it's the path to a valid node (valid set to true) that implicitly represents a word.